R-Lum/RLumModel/README.md

 (University of Bayreuth, Germany) provides a collection of various R functions modelling luminescence signals in quartz.

-For an introduction and further details, visit the [R-Luminescence homepage](http://www.r-luminescence.de).
+For an introduction and further details, visit the [RLumModel homepage](http://model.r-luminescence.de).

 ## Installation